GEARS Sheltered Paws

 Residents are expected to be responsible for their pet.

-Community members are invited to an open information session hosted by GEARS and Strathcona County to learn more about shelter operations, volunteer opportunities, cat fostering and the long-term goals of the project.
+At a public information session on September 29, community members were invited to an open information session hosted by GEARS and Strathcona County to learn more about shelter operations, volunteer opportunities, cat fostering and the long-term goals of the project.

 Non-profit operator role